-In this study, learn how strong volunteer programs are a win for the NGO, a win for the employee who volunteers, and a win for the company that sponsors the volunteerism.
-To measure the actual benefits or drawbacks of company-sponsored volunteerism programs, Caligiuri, Mencin, and Jiang gathered responses from employees, NGO managers, and line managers.
+This study shows how strong volunteer programs are a win for the employee who volunteers, a win for the company that sponsors the volunteerism, and a win for non-governmental organizations (NGOs), which are typically nonprofit humanitarian organizations.
+To measure the actual benefits or drawbacks of company-sponsored volunteerism programs, researchers (Caligiuri, Mencin, & Jiang, 2013) gathered responses from employees, NGO managers, and line managers.

 Here’s how each group benefits from volunteerism: